 You are a member of a reckless guild of research mages specializing in mutation magic and demonology.
 When the inquisition comes for you, you and several other members of the guild turn into succubi and flee to hell.
 The majority of the game takes place in hell.
 There are two significant branches: one being the battle succubus branch and the other being the normal succubus branch.
-The sexual encounters are few and far between, are not explicit, and can easily be missed entirely depending on your choices, so if you are specifically looking for those, this game is probably not for you.
 The rough draft of the game is done, so all planned content is implemented, but it may be edited in the future if I find that I need to re-write part of it, or end up deciding to add music to it.

-The minor body alterations (all of which are prompted) will have mostly a cosmetic impact on the normal succubus branch (all of which is seen in the mortal world), but a couple of them are vital for the battle succubus branch, and you can get the game into an unwinnable state on the battle succubus branch if you don't use them properly and still stick to the main part of the battle succubus route.
+A note about transformations: The minor voluntary body alterations following your transformation into a succubus (all of which are prompted) will have mostly a cosmetic impact on the normal succubus branch (all of which is seen in the mortal world), but a couple of them are vital for the battle succubus branch, and you can get the game into an unwinnable state on the battle succubus branch if you don't use them properly and still stick to the main part of the battle succubus route.
 See the walkthrough for details.

-As far as my succubi go, they are a bit unusual on purpose.
+A note about the succubi in the game: My succubi are a bit unusual on purpose.
 The battle succubi essentially have abandoned what it means to be succubi (despite being born and usually raised as normal succubi), and decided to act like a bunch of warriors instead (which makes them more or less outcast by the rest of succubus society).
 The normal succubi will seduce any mortals they find (and will otherwise act like the succubi you are familiar with while in the mortal world), but considering that they are not governed by emotions themselves, they realize that it would be a waste of time for them to try to seduce their fellow succubi (they probably seduce battle demons, but that is not shown in-game), and they will likely be insulted if you try to make an emotional appeal.
-I consider the key parts of a succubus to be: 1.
-Having intercourse with them as a mortal is generally a bad idea (in this case draining the life force of the victim), 2.
-The succubus has some way to make the mortal want to have intercourse with them anyways (in this case being able to make themselves stunningly beautiful), and 3.
-The succubus benefits in some way from having intercourse with a mortal (in this case they gain valuable life force, which they rely upon to survive).
+They rely on physical contact (usually sexual in nature) for sustenance in the mortal world, but sustain themselves by other means in hell, for reasons explained in-game.
+My succubi are intelligent, skilled, and can make themselves inhumanly beautiful, but don't have much in the way of raw power.

 A couple small notes on the download links: For convenience, I have provided two download links.
 One of them is provided by the webhost mentioned here: https://www.tfgamessite.com/phpbb3/viewtopic.php?f=4&t=10514, which is a bit nicer, but it is apparently only available for Europe and North America, whereas the dropbox link should be available everywhere but is not quite as user-friendly.
 To download the game using the dropbox link, you must click on the small download button on the top right of the resulting screen, please ignore dropbox's failed attempt to display the game directly on that screen.